Assault and Battery Lawyer in Bloomington Image

 Take Action Today

 The hours following an arrest are some of the most important in your case.
 What you say – or do not say – can heavily influence the outcome.
-Speaking to police without legal representation can put you at risk; therefore, it is crucial to remain silent and contact Bruno Law Offices immediately.
-Our Bloomington assault lawyers are prepared to step in immediately, guiding you through the process, safeguarding your rights, and developing a strong defense strategy from the outset.
+Speaking to police without legal representation can put you at risk.
+Therefore, it is important to remain silent and hire a criminal defense lawyer from Bruno Law Offices immediately.
+Our Bloomington assault defense lawyers are prepared to step in immediately, guiding you through the process, safeguarding your rights, and developing a strong defense strategy from the outset.

 An assault charge does not have to define your future.
 Prosecutors will waste no time working against you, but you can act quickly to protect your freedom and your record.
 Contact us today at 309-861-9960 or message us for a confidential consultation.
-We will fight for you at every stage.
+Our team of lawyers will fight for you at every stage and get you the justice you deserve.